 J.W.
 Ruby Memorial Hospital, the largest hospital in the WVU Medicine family, provides the most advanced level of care available to the citizens of West Virginia and bordering states.
 Our staff consists of highly trained, dedicated professionals who are experienced in the latest techniques and technologies and the art of caring.

 J.W.
-Ruby Memorial Hospital, the flagship hospital for WVU Medicine, is named for the late J.W.
+Ruby Memorial Hospital is named for the late J.W.
 Ruby.
 Ruby’s late wife, Hazel Ruby McQuain, donated $8 million toward the construction of the hospital.

 Ruby was a 21-year-old farm boy in 1924 when he went to work in the plating department of Sterling Specialty Company in Newcomerstown, Ohio.
 He came to Morgantown prior to World War II when Sterling Faucet purchased the idle mill complex in Morgantown.
 Ruby was put in charge of the plant.